 Index.
-Text of the La ws.
+Text of the Laws.
 Official Decisions.

-LAW 6 (contin nued).
+LAW 6 (continued).

-į •

-:

-:

-i

-!

-÷ •
+,

-, •
+•

-1 A

-'
+-

+Instructions to Referees.
+Instructions to Secretaries.
+Instructions to Players. who has the ball cannot be off-side.
+Players may be off-side when a free kick or penalty kick is taken.
+An opponent playing the ball puts a player on-side at once.
+While in an off-side position a player must not interfere in any way with an oppo- nent or with the play.
 If a player is in an off-side position but is not interfering with the play, he must not be penalised.
 The International Board have made it plain that a player, who is in an off-side position, is bound to keep out of the way of the play, and that he is liable to be penalised if in any manner his presence causes any interference with the play.
 When the ball is kicked off from either goal no player is off-side.
 The provision of flags opposite the half-way line is optional.
-The object is to assist the Referee and Linesmen to determine the position of the half-way line when they are at a distance or when the line has pme indistinct.

-him in any way, you are on-side no matter where you stand, but when standing in an off-side position you have no right to interfere with an opponent nor to station yourself so near the goal-keeper, or any other opponent, as to hamper his movements, or obstruct his sight of the ball.
-When a player finds he is in an off-side position it is his duty to keep clear of the play and neither interfere with nor inconvenience an opponent, nor make a pretence of doing so.
+The object is to assist the Referee and Lines- men to determine the position of the half-way line when they are at distance or when the line has ome indistinct. him in any way, you are on-side ne matter where you stand, but when standing in an off-side position you have no right to interfere with an opponent nor to station yourself so near the goal-keeper, or any othe opponent, as to hamper his move ments, or obstruct his sight of th ball.
+When a player finds he is in an off-side position it is his duty to keep clear of the play and neither interfer with nor inconvenience an opponent nor make a pretence of doing so.

 Index.
 Text of the Laws.
 Official Decisions.
 Goal-Kick.
-When the ball is played behind the goal-line by a player of the opposite side, it shall be kicked off by any one of the players behind whose goal-line it went, within that half of the goal area nearest the point where the ball left the field of play; but, if played behind by any one of the side whose goal-line it is, a player of the opposite side shall kick it from within one yard of the nearest corner flag-staff, and the kicker shall not again play the ball until it has been played by another player.
+LAW 7.
+When the ball is played behind the goal-line by a player of the opposite side, it shall be kicked off by any one of the players behind whose goal-line it Corner-Kick. went, within that half of the goal area nearest the point where the ball left the field of play; but, if played behind by any one of the side whose goal- line it is, a player of the opposite side shall kick it from within one yard of the nearest corner flag-staff, and the kicker shall not again play the ball until it has been played by another player.
 In either case an opponent shall not be allowed within ten yards of the ball until it is kicked off.
 The corner flag-staff must not be removed when a corner-kick is taken.
-(International Board.)
+(International Board.) ··· ·· LAW 8.
 Goal-keeper Handling.
-LAW 8.
 The goal-keeper may within his own penalty area use his hands, but shall not carry the ball.
-CARRYING by the goal-keeper is taking more than two steps while holding the ball, or bouncing it on the hand.
+CARRYING by the goal-keeper is taking more than two steps while holding the ball, or bounc- ing it on the hand.
 The attention of Referees is called to the action of some goal-keepers in not observing the provisions of Law 8, and to the necessity of Referees seeing that such provisions are observed.
 (Council, March, 1920.)